not-meet/testing-github/README.md

 # testing-github
-it is my first repository and is created for testing
+it is my first repository and is created for testing.